 How We Tested the Best Hybrid Mattresses

-There are a lot of factors that go into a good hybrid mattress, but we prioritized four performance categories in particular: support, breathability, motion isolation, and pressure relief.
+There are a lot of factors that go into a good hybrid mattress, but we prioritized four performance categories in particular: cooling, pressure relief, and motion isolation.

 Sleep temperature is one of the most important contributors to overall sleep quality — good and bad.
 Hybrids do a better job of promoting airflow than all-foam beds because all of those coils leave plenty of room for air to escape.
 We assess breathability with subjective and objective tests.
 Our testers evaluate how they feel on a mattress and whether they can feel the bed warming beneath them.
 We also use a thermal gun to measure the temperature increase after a set period of time.